AstroPay-Developers/astropay-sdk-java/README.md

 > cashout_external_id must be a String

-## ❤️ Support
+## :telephone_receiver: Support

 If you require technical support, please contact [support](https://astropay.com/contact/?lang=en)

 If you want, you can check our [AstroPay OneTouch API Guide](https://developers-wallet.astropay.com/?php#getting-started-with-one-touch) for more information.

-## 🏻 License
+## :pencil: License

-Copyright © 2020 ASTROPAY.
+Copyright © 2022 AstroPay.
 All rights reserved.